pwm1991/dataform-sqlfluff/README.md

 Well...

+We *want* to commit /queries in, because the benefits of doing so are:
+1. Comparing branch sql to main and diffing
+2. Being able to use the compilation elsewhere (Sonarcloud, other static analysers)

-The main issue is the PROJECT_ID, which is in `dataform.json` anyway.
-When we move to DF 3.0 and release configs via Terraform, we can set `dataform.json` as some base values and have all the proper vars elsewhere.
-Many (digital squad) repos are already doing envs properly.
+The security downside is the PROJECT_ID, but that is in `dataform.json` anyway.
+When we move to DF 3.0 and release configs via Terraform, we can set `dataform.json` as some base values and override via TF..

-The other neat thing is now that we have the compiled queries in the repo, chucking it into something like SonarCloud or any other tooling is pretty easy.

 ### Will someone try to commit code after editing the queries directory?

-I guarantee it.

-We *want* to commit /queries in, because we want to be able to run diff-quality on the branch.
-This will help to enforce standards.
-But it will lead to some weirdness for newbies.
-Could push it into a specific branch.
+100%.

 ### Will it work?

-It works on this simple thing!

-I reckon it will struggle with more complicated JS insertions - mainly within my products (BDP etc) that make heavy use of JavaScript to insert/modify SQL.
-It will complain about indentations, so we'll have add sqfluff rules in these areas.
-Or just sort the indenting.
+Yeah its great.
+It will struggle on JS-inserted code by Dataform, because Dataform doesn't do any indentions.
+Easy to fix - we can just put a method into Storm that does lpad and sql-formatter in one, which isn't the worst idea in the world.

 So we could try it on: